 This recipe freezes really well.
 If you want to make multiple batches and freeze them, I recommend wrapping each muffin individually before freezing for the best results.
 Make sure the muffins have cooled completely before you wrap them to prevent freezer burn.

 Looking for more information on the Low FODMAP Diet?
-Follow me on Facebook for more articles and information on managing Irritable Bowel Syndrome.
+Follow me on Facebook for more articles and research on managing Irritable Bowel Syndrome and the low FODMAP program.
+Together we’ll get the Low FODMAP Diet down to a science!

 © 2018 Amy Agur – The FODMAP Formula